EXECUTE — Build, in Scope, in Steps

 EXECUTE is where most architects will tune the most knobs, because it is where the seed agent’s velocity actually shows.

 The architect would tune the comment-density verdicts.
-The current block-categories (currently five in the prototype) and the coach-category (currently one) were calibrated against the prototype’s own cycles.
+The current block-categories (currently five in the prototype) and the coaching category were calibrated against the prototype’s own cycles.
 A seed working in a heavily-commented domain might block on thinner deltas; one working with a generated-code intermediate stage might exempt specific paths from the gate entirely.
-The verdicts are the mechanism; the thresholds are yours.
+The verdicts are the mechanism; the thresholds are yours. ⓘ

-The honest design-limit is that the fence and the verdicts are friction, not mathematical enforcement: the path-scope check, the section-marker check, the comment-density delta are voice injections riding on top of pre-tool-call hooks, and the checkpoint commits are agent discipline rather than transactional rollback.
+The honest design-limit is that the fence and the verdicts are friction, not mathematical enforcement: the path-scope check, the section-anchor check, the comment-density delta are voice injections riding on top of pre-tool-call hooks, and the checkpoint commits are agent discipline rather than transactional rollback. ⓘ

 What the architect would not customize is the altered-list fence itself.
 The fence is the floor: an execute phase that lets the agent write outside the plan’s declared scope is not an execute phase.